 • Raises brand loyalty

 What makes a good logo, we should then ask?
 To answer, we must emphasise that the concept of “meaning” is crucial.
 A good logo should, therefore, be distinctive and appropriate to convey the intended message.
-It should also be practical and simple to be printed in any size, with or without colour.
+It should also be practical and simple to be printed in any size, with colours or black and white.
 Simple yet effective principles applied to your logo will allow your products and website to show their complexities without the interference of the logo.
 The logo will be there to attract the person and identify the meaning of the company.

 Ultimately, simple logos are frequently easily recognised, unbelievably memorable and the most effective in communicating to the target audience.
 As Jacob Cass says, great concept and great execution”.